michaelmayer-hpe/Labs/Docker/README.md

 In order to help visualize the state of the Swarm cluster you can use the visualizer companion of Swarm.
 On the master node run the following:

-`#` **`docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/Docker.sock manomarks/visualizer`**
+`#` **`docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock manomarks/visualizer`**

 And then connect your browser to it on port 8080.
 You should see something similar to the below image:
 ![Swarm Visualizer](/Docker/img/visualizer.png)

 Now let's put on our cluster our application.
-Note that before version 1.13, Docker-compose doesn't support the notion of service, so can't be used in swarm mode.
+Note that before version 1.13, docker-compose doesn't support the notion of service, so can't be used in swarm mode.
 Would be very handy, but you'll have to wait till early february/march 2017 to have that !
 Start with the owncloud_web image as a base for your service.

 `#` **`docker service create --name owncloudsvc -p 8000:80 owncloud_web`**